aliclark/the_wooden_sword/Evolved Emergent Qualia.md

 *Originally created 5th January 2024*

 - I philosophically adhere to a variant of Priority Cosmopsychism, where the "basic consciousness" is existence itself.
 I assert that existence is protophenomenal.
-  - Please see also my philosophical [Theory of Actuality](Nothing%20is%20a%20Contradiction.md).
+  - see also my related [theory of Actuality](Nothing%20is%20a%20Contradiction.md).
 - I hypothesise that qualia, the phenomenal, is an emergent quantity which is biologically evolved.
   - Rationale: it is hard to point to any qualia that were not in fact also useful for survival
 - I predict that evolutionary theory can be used to find evidence in biology for instances of organisms where qualia is present or not present.